Cigars

 History

 Quai d’Orsay was established in the 1970s, not in Havana, but in Paris.
-The French government, through its state owned tobacco monopoly SEITA, wanted a Cuban cigar that reflected French taste: lighter, refined, and sophisticated.
-The brand was named after the famed street in Paris that houses the French Ministry of Foreign Affairs, anchoring it firmly in a sense of national identity and diplomacy.
+The French government, through its state-owned tobacco monopoly SEITA, wanted a Cuban cigar that reflected French taste: lighter, refined, more elegant than the earthier profiles Cuba was known for at the time.
+The brand was named after the famous Parisian street that houses the Ministry of Foreign Affairs, giving it a quiet link to diplomacy and national identity from the very start.

 Taste